-When deliberations have ended and decisions have been made regarding student misconduct, the chairperson will ask the Community Advocate and Student Advocate to return.
+When deliberations have ended and decisions, using the preponderance of evidence standard, have been made regarding student misconduct, the chairperson will ask the Community Advocate and Student Advocate to return.
 The Student Advocate may present character reference letters on behalf of his/her student.
 The Community Advocate will present any previous violations of the student.
 Once this information has been reviewed, the panel will deliberate on sanction recommendations.